epccs/RPUpi/Hardware/README.md

 # How To Use

-Your [Raspberry Pi] is your computer, you are the expert because I surely am just barely at the noob level.
-Don't buy this board and expect that I can help with your computer, I can't, I can barely keep my garden alive.
-So far I have got SSH to work and the AVR toolchain and was able to bootload an ATmega328p over the RS-422.
-The serial console program I use is picocom.
+Your [Raspberry Pi] is your computer, you are the expert because I surely am not.
+Don't buy an RPUpi board and expect that I can help with your computer, I can not.
+So far I have found that SSH works and the AVR toolchain, so I am able to serial bootload the  ATmega328p, ATmega328pb, and ATmega1284p.
+I have tested SMBus and found it works but it does not do repeated starts or clock stretching, so let's not call it I2C.
+I have also tested SPI somewhat.
+The serial console program I use is picocom, the install package is built to do standard baud rates so that is what I have been using.

 [Raspberry Pi]: https://www.raspberrypi.org/forums/

 ## Simplified Serial

-To allow a hardware UART on a Pi Single Board Computer to interface with an AVR UART the following connections can be used.
+To allow a hardware UART on a Raspberry Pi Single Board Computer to interface with an AVR UART the following connections can be used.
 Notice that the AVR is powered by 3.3V.

 ![Pi2AVR](./Documents/Pi2AVR.png "Pi to AVR")

-Now lets set things up to allow use with a 5V AVR and the ability to turn the SBC off (IOFF) without it pulling down on the serial port lines.
+Next, lets set things up to use an AVR at 5V.
+Using a buffer with IOFF for level shifting.
+Now I can turn off the SBC without locking (pulling down) the serial port lines (e.g. to the USB UART bridge).

 ![Pi2AVR_wIOFF](./Documents/Pi2AVR_wIOFF.png "Pi to AVR with IOFF")

 ## ICSP

-[ArduinoISP] sketch on an [Uno] with a SPI level converter is the [ICSP] tool I use to program the bus manager with the [Host2Remote] firmware.
-I then plug the RPUpi into an [RPUno] board and load my application firmware (e.g. [Solenoid] is used with a [K3] board).
-The RPUpi's Pi Zero host can communicate through RS-422 with other RPUno boards that have an [RPUadpt] pluged onto them.
-The additional boards will need the [Remote] firmware on there bus manager and have the rpu_bus address set in EEPROM.
+[ArduinoISP] sketch on an [Uno] with an SPI level converter (not needed for ^4 since it is 5V) is the [ICSP] tool I use to program the bus manager with the [Host2Remote] firmware.
+I then plug the RPUpi onto a target board and load my application firmware (e.g. target [RPUno] can run [Solenoid] to control a [K3] board).
+The RPUpi's SBC host can communicate via serial with other target boards that have an [RPUadpt] or RPUpi.
+The additional boards will need the [Remote] firmware on their bus manager and have a unique rpu_bus address set in EEPROM.

 [ArduinoISP]: https://github.com/arduino/Arduino/blob/master/build/shared/examples/11.ArduinoISP/ArduinoISP/ArduinoISP.ino
 [Uno]: https://www.adafruit.com/product/50